BuildOnViction/dex-protocol/README.md

 ## USING THESE EXAMPLES

-This code uses the go-ethereum library
+These code use the go-ethereum library
 You need to run `./install-requirements.sh` to install all required libraries

 you can run demo node with orderbook protocol using engine and check result via RPC call.